GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 The instructions below provide detailed steps for manually configuring HA across multuple instances of the Gluu Server.
 Although we provide instructions, clustering for production scenarios is not a simple task, and is **outside the scope** of free community support.

-Instead, we offer two alternative supported strategies for HA, both of which require a [Gluu VIP Subscription](https://gluu.org/pricing/#vip) *or* a support agreement with one of our OEM partners.

-1. [Cluster Manager (CM)](https://gluu.org/docs/cm), our GUI tool for automating many of the complicated steps below.

-1. [Docker Edition (DE)](https://gluu.org/docs/de), which provides assets, recipes, and examples for running all Gluu Services in their own Linux containers.
-DE not only enables HA, but also provides operational, performance, and security advantages over traditional VM-based deployments of Gluu.

 For more details about supported options for HA, [schedule a call](https://gluu.org/booking).

 ## Concept